KISDinteractive/fundamentals22w/sessions/Session2_Context_and_Syntax/README.md

 - **1984: Mac OS** and one year later in **1985 Windows 1.0** as the first graphical operating systems.

-- After that the only major steps can be considered the invention of comercially successfull laptops (**Apple Powerbook 100** in 1991 and **Lenovo ThinkPad 300** in 1992​​) and the invention of functional smartphones with the **Apple iPhone in 2007**.
+- After that the only major steps can be considered the invention of commercially successful laptops (**Apple Powerbook 100** in 1991 and **Lenovo ThinkPad 300** in 1992​​) and the invention of functional smartphones with the **Apple iPhone in 2007**.

 - In the following years, computer got faster, hosted more storage and memory, needed less power → more about that in the chapter of how a modern computer works.

 ### Programming Languages

 In the course we discussed the profile and use of various languages an their history.
 Here we will only list the languages with a corresponding "Hello World!" code example (mostly inspired by[ this site](https://excelwithbusiness.com/blogs/news/say-hello-world-in-53-different-programming-languages))

 **FORTRAN (1955)​: ​**